-The Tech Talent Charter (TTC) was founded by a number of organisations across the recruitment, tech and social enterprise fields and was supported in the government’s policy paper on the UK Digital Strategy in March 2017.
-The Tech Talent Charter is run as an industry collective, as we recognise that only through working together and joining forces, can any real meaningful change happen.
+The Tech Talent Charter (TTC) was founded by a number of organisations across the recruitment, tech and social enterprise fields and has been supported by the UK Digital Strategy since 2017.
+The TTC is run as an industry collective, as we recognise that only through working together and joining forces, can any real meaningful change happen.

 The TTC is for organisations of all sizes, from start-ups to large multinationals, spanning all industry sectors from entertainment to banking.
 Essentially, if you employ tech talent and are keen to do more than talk about the problems then do SIGN UP.
 Together we can create solutions, take action and share best practice.